Matthew P. Cullen

 Principal, Rock Ventures, LLC

 Cullen earned a degree in economics from the University of Michigan and an MBA from the University of Detroit Mercy.
 He also completed the Senior Executive Program at Harvard University.
-A native Detroiter, he resides with his wife Karen and their three sons in the Detroit area.
+A native Detroiter, he resides with his wife and family in the Detroit area.